More than 500 people killed in Tanzania election violence, inquiry finds - MyJoyOnline

 They said the inquiry "cannot be independent or impartial, especially in a situation where the government is the primary suspect in the crimes being investigated".

-It collected evidence from across the country from ordinary citizens, victims, political leaders and security agencies.
-Some of its sessions were held in private.

-The protests started in Dar es Salaam on 29 October and spread across the country over the following days.

-The demonstrations were largely organised by young people angered by what they saw as a political system dominated by one party since Tanzania gained independence in the 1960s.
+The young protesters generally said they were angered by what they saw as a political system dominated by one party since Tanzania gained independence in the 1960s.

 It also proposed setting up a commission of criminal inquiry to determine who is to be held accountable.

-Besides, it recommends that a new constitution should be in place by 2028, before the next general election, as well as a new commission to foster reconciliation.
+Besides, it recommends that a new constitution be in place by 2028, before the next general election, and that a new commission be established to foster reconciliation.

 Latest Stories